Regression-Games/RegressionBot/docs/api.md

 ### rgBot.digBlock(block) ⇒ <code>Promise.&lt;boolean&gt;</code>
 > Dig the given Block.
 > This will equip the most appropriate tool in the bot inventory for this Block type.
+> This function does NOT approach the block.
+It must already be in reach of the bot

 **Returns**: <code>Promise.&lt;boolean&gt;</code> - Whether the Block was successfully dug